Table of Contents

 Cast iron skillet smashburgers follow the same logic: if all the best flavor is concentrated on the outer crust, then maximizing the surface area will maximize the delicious Maillard flavor.
 That’s why we smash!
 For a perfectly cooked patty with a salty, crackly, well-browned crust, a hot skillet is the closest thing to a diner griddle—and a well-seasoned pan will clean up just as easily.

 How to make smash burgers in cast iron?

 Here at Field Company, we are huge fans of cast iron smash burgers, and share with you today our favorite cast iron hamburger recipe.
 Let’s start with the skillet.
 You need enough space on the cooking surface smash with your spatula, so a larger skillet will work better.
 A Field No.10 or extra-large No.12 is your best bet, but a No.8 will do in a pinch.
 If you’re cooking for two, it’s easiest to use two pans.

-When you’re ready to smash, it’s best to use a broad, firm, and flat spatula, cast iron grill press, or even the bottom side of a smaller No.4 Skillet.
-Our Cherry Slotted Turner will do the trick with firm pressure applied, but it's best to use a non-slotted tool.
+When you’re ready to smash, it’s best to use a broad, firm, and flat Griddle Turner, cast iron grill press, or even the bottom side of a smaller No.4 Skillet.
 Pro tip: you’ll want a Leather Handle Cover to make sure you have a firm grip on the skillet in order to safely apply full force on the spatula smash, and again when it's time to flip.

 Recipe: Cast Iron Skillet Smashburgers